pfsense/docs/source/vpn/openvpn/authenticating-openvpn-users-with-freeradius.rst

 ------------

 -  A working OpenVPN server.
 See :doc:`OpenVPN Remote Access Server </vpn/openvpn/openvpn-remote-access-server>` for a How-To.
--  FreeRADIUS Installed: See :doc:`FreeRADIUS package </usermanager/freeradius-package>`
+-  FreeRADIUS Installed.
+See :doc:`FreeRADIUS package </packages/freeradius-package>`

-After installing FreeRADIUS, :doc:`perform the initial configuration </usermanager/freeradius-package>` to allow access from the firewall as a NAS client.

 Add an interface to FreeRADIUS
 ------------------------------